-5 Unbelievable Travel Scams to Avoid
+Avoid 5 Unbelievable Travel Scams for Safe Journeys

 Avoiding travel fraud requires a lot of common sense and a healthy dose of presumption.
 Here are some of the most common travel scams around the world.
-As a traveler, it is easy to think that we are smart enough to avoid being ripped off by travel scams.
+As a traveler, it is easy to think we are smart enough to avoid being ripped off by travel scams.

 Broken Taxi Meter

-Either the driver will tell you that the meter is broken and try to charge you a huge rate, or you will see the meter go higher and faster than Superman.
+Either the driver will tell you that the meter is broken and try to charge you a considerable rate, or you will see the meter go higher and faster than Superman.
 Taxi drivers near airports or train stations are known to pull this scam, but it can happen anywhere.

 Fake Cops